Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/final-assessment.md

 Your goal is to create a React application with the components and features described below.

 The Problems below are presented in order of complexity.
+Doing them in order will be easier.

 Complete each step to the best of your ability.
 I have listed a point value for each step.
-Do as much of the step as you can I will award partial credit for the work that you do complete.
+Do as much of each step as you can I will award partial credit for the work that you do complete.

 Do not post this project to GitHub!
 Instead you will submit your work to me by first removing the node_modules folder then copying your work to my USB drive.